NVIDIA/tao_deploy/README.md

 TAO Toolkit is a Python package hosted on the NVIDIA Python Package Index.
 It interacts with lower-level TAO dockers available from the NVIDIA GPU Accelerated Container Registry (NGC).
 The TAO containers come pre-installed with all dependencies required for training.
 The output of the TAO workflow is a trained model that can be deployed for inference on NVIDIA devices using DeepStream, TensorRT and Triton.

-This repository contains the required implementation for the all the deep learning components and networks using the TensorRT backend.
+This repository contains the required implementation for all the deep learning components and networks using the TensorRT backend.
 These routines are packaged as part of the TAO Toolkit TensorRT container in the Toolkit package.
-These source code here is compatible with TensorRT version <= 8.5.3
+The source code here is compatible with TensorRT version <= 8.5.3

 ## <a name='GettingStarted'></a>Getting Started